Turn Around and Count 2 Ten

 "Turn Around and Count 2 Ten" is the lead single by British band Dead or Alive from their fourth studio album Nude.
-Despite that its UK Singles Chart success was limited to the top 100 (#70 peak), the song reached number two in the US Hot Dance Club Songs chart as well as being number one for 17 weeks in Japan.

-Two edits were made of the video, one using the single version and one using "The Pearl and Dean "I Had A Disco Dream" Mix”.
-The "Disco Dream" video is the one used on the band's Evolution: The Hits DVD and on YouTube.
+Despite that its UK Singles Chart success was limited to the Top 100 (No. 70 peak), the song reached No. 2 in the US Hot Dance Club Songs chart as well as being No. 1 for 17 weeks in Japan.
+Two edits were made of the video (the single version and "The Pearl and Dean "I Had A Disco Dream" Mix).